SMTP and bounces

 You are encouraged to test settings and measure the results in your specific environment, a couple of things to keep in mind:

-• Bigger batches will be faster but if a failure occurs, emails in the failed batched might be sent again.
+• Bigger batches will be faster but if a failure occurs, emails in the failed batch might be sent again.
 Keeping the batch size smaller will avoid re-sending to the same recipient if something goes wrong.

-• More workers does not guarantee higher throughput, database and email rendering might still be bottle necks.
+• More workers does not guarantee higher throughput, database and email rendering might still be bottlenecks.

 Bounce management